sedostheatre/sedos.co.uk/input/about/in-the-press.md

 >Dark, shocking and compelling - I loved this play!
 The performances were outstanding - which helped create the desired audience involvement in an almost voyeuristic way!
 Very clever, and thoroughly enjoyable!
 ><footer><cite>Bash, 2006, Tammy Capaldi - whatsonstage.com</cite></footer>

+## *The Shape of Things*

+>Ohmigod - I can't believe this isn't in the West End.
+It's completely compelling!
+Don't go to some rubbish musical in some huge barn of a theatre - go and see this instead and see what theatre can be like when people really put their hearts into it!
+><footer><cite>The Shape of Things, 2006, Andrew - whatsonstage.com</cite></footer>

+>It was a scorching hot and stuffy Tuesday evening in The City; it was going to take something pretty spectacular to make me sit still for 3 hours in a sparse, humid basement theatre.
+Needless to say, it was and it did!
+Thoroughly entertaining; a super performance by all concerned.
+Thought provoking and entertaining.
+><footer><cite>The Shape of Things, 2006, David Ketley - whatsonstage.com</cite></footer>

+>Superb show!
+One of the best things I have seen in London for some time.
+Pitched perfectly, and cleverly reworked for a British audience.
+Great performances all round, with special mentions for Jenny, played with a bubby sexiness, and a phenomenal Adam, who was played with a subtlety and likability that made the final scene absolutely heart wrenching.
+I was riveted throughout - and I only found out afterwards, that this was an amateur company!
+The west end better pull its socks up!
+><footer><cite>The Shape of Things, 2006, Stephanie - whatsonstage.com</cite></footer>

+## *Much Ado About Nothing*

+>Clever and funny
+><footer><cite>Much Ado About Nothing, 2006, whatsonstage.com</cite></footer>

+## *City of Angels*

+>Bobbi/Gabby is phenomenal and both the stones/stines are gorgeous
+><footer><cite>City of Angels, 2006, Elizabeth – whatsonstage.com</cite></footer>

+>Absolutely Fantastic - only found out in the interval it was an amateur production!
+I'd have never realised otherwise!
+All performances were excellent, but especially impressed with Bobbi and Buddy.
+Brilliant!
+><footer><cite>City of Angels, 2006, James – whatsonstage.com</cite></footer>

 # **2005**

 ## *Company*